jidhub/thumb-external-keyboard-layouts/README.md

 - make AltGr Shift G work (I don't understand why it does not)

-- build and push to fdroid,  (and learn how to do that)
+- build and push to fdroid, IzzyOnDroid and mabe Google Play (and learn how to do that)

 - understand why the android app Discord focuses out the draft message I am typing each time "close the onscren keyboard" is issued after each keypress.
 In Dicord, this app only lets me type one character, I have to refocus the draft after each keypress, and hence modifiers just unfocuses the draft.
-Also, there are visible display bugs after change of screen orientation or closing the Fold3.
 Same problem for the search box of Discord.
+Discord app is sketchy in ways unrelated to my app: there are visible display bugs after change of screen orientation or closing the Fold3; some screen changes lower the low toolbar behind the Android button bar, and hides the Discord top toolbar behind the Android notification bar.
 (Whereas whatsapp is OK with this app.)

 - understand why after an Android Update, I have sometime to rechoose my keyboard with Android settings/Language and keyboard/external keyboard/choose your current on screen keyboard/select the keyboard neo2.